Skip to content

 Joint research on the protein transition

-Unilever is participating in the EU-funded project Giant Leaps (Opens in a pop-up window ) seeking to accelerate the shift from animal-based proteins to those from alternative sources.
+Unilever is participating in the EXPLAIN project, led by Wageningen University & Research, and in the EU-funded GIANT LEAPS project, which aims to accelerate the shift from animal-based proteins to those from alternative sources.